Reconstruction of inhomogeneous media by an iteration algorithm with a learned projector: Learned projected iterative algorithm

-We parameterize $ \mathcal{P}_\Theta $ by a convolutional neural network called U-Net, which has a U-shaped structure.
+The projector $\mathcal{P}_\Theta$ is parameterized by a convolutional neural network called U-Net, which has a U-shaped structure.
 The original version of U-net was first proposed in \cite{R15} for biomedical image segmentation.
-In this work, we adopt a modified version of U-net (see Figure \ref{fig2}), which is similar to the one used in \cite{Y20}.
-To be more specific, the input and the output of $\mathcal{P}_\Theta$ are the volumes with sizes $(N_1\times N_1\times 2)$ and $(N_1\times N_1\times 1)$, respectively, where $N_1$ is given as in Section \ref{subsec3.3}.
-For our proposed algorithm in Section \ref{sec4.4}, we choose $ N_1 = 64 $.
-As shown in Figure \ref{fig2}, each red and blue item represents a volume (also called multichannel feature map \cite{Y20}), the number of channels is shown at the top of the volume, and the length and width are provided at the lower-left edge of the volume.
+In this paper, we adopt a modified version of U-net (see Figure \ref{F2}), which is similar to the one used in \cite{Y20}.
+To be more specific, the input and the output of $\mathcal{P}_\Theta$ are the volumes with the sizes $(N\times N\times 2)$ and $(N\times N\times 1)$, respectively, where $N$ is given as in Section \ref{S2}.
+For our proposed algorithm in Section \ref{S3}, we choose $N=64$.
+As shown in Figure \ref{F2}, each red and blue item represents a volume (also called multichannel feature map \cite{Y20}), the number of channels is shown at the top of the volume, and the length and width are provided at the lower-left edge of the volume.
 The left part and the right part of $ \mathcal{P}_\Theta $ are the contracting path and the expansive path, respectively.
-For each convolutional layer of both these two paths, we employ a $(3\times 3)$ convolution with zero-padding and $ (1 \times 1) $ convolution stride, batch normalization (BN), and rectified linear unit (ReLU) (see yellow right arrow in Figure \ref{fig2}).
-For each down-sampling layer in the contracting path, we apply a $ (2 \times 2) $ max pooling layer (see green downward arrow in Figure \ref{fig2}).
-For each up-sampling layer in the expansive path, we use a $(2\times 2)$ transposed convolution (see purple upward arrow in Figure \ref{fig2}).
-Each up-sampled output in the expansive path is concatenated with the corresponding multichannel feature map from the contracting path (see gray right arrow in Figure \ref{fig2}).
-Moreover, the first channel of the input is added to the output of the penultimate layer (see the eternal skip connection in Figure \ref{fig2}).
-At last, we add a Leakly rectified linear unit (LeaklyReLU) \cite{M13} behind the $(1\times1)$ convolution with $ (1 \times 1) $ convolution stride to obtain the final output (see red right arrow in Figure \ref{fig2}).
-For more details of U-net, we refer to \cite{R15, J17}.
+For each convolutional layer of these two paths, we employ a $(3\times 3)$ convolution with zero-padding and $(1\times1)$ convolution stride, batch normalization (BN), and rectified linear unit (ReLU) (see yellow right arrow in Figure \ref{F2}).
+For each down-sampling layer in the contracting path, we apply a $ (2 \times 2) $ max pooling layer (see green downward arrow in Figure \ref{F2}).
+For each up-sampling layer in the expansive path, we use a $(2\times 2)$ transposed convolution (see purple upward arrow in Figure \ref{F2}).
+Each up-sampled output in the expansive path is concatenated with the corresponding multichannel feature map from the contracting path (see gray right arrow in Figure \ref{F2}).
+Moreover, the first channel of the input is added to the output of the penultimate layer (see the external skip connection in Figure \ref{F2}).
+At last, we add a Leaky rectified linear unit (LeakyReLU) \cite{M13} behind the $(1\times1)$ convolution with $(1\times1)$ convolution stride to obtain the final output (see red right arrow in Figure \ref{F2}).
+For more details of U-net, see \cite{R15,J17}.